Jordan Peterson: Religion

 In a 2017 interview, Peterson was asked if he was a Christian; he responded, "I suppose the most straight-forward answer to that is yes."
-When asked if he believes in God, Peterson responded: "I think the proper response to that is no, but I'm afraid He might exist."
+When asked if he believes in God, Peterson responded: "I think the proper response to that is no, but I'm afraid he might exist."
+In a podcast with Douglas Murray and Jonathan Pageau, Peterson stated that God is the "ultimate fictional character" which is "at the top of the hierarchy of attention and action".

 Writing for The Spectator, Tim Lott said Peterson draws inspiration from the Jungian interpretation of religion and holds views similar to the Christian existentialism of Søren Kierkegaard and Paul Tillich.
 Lott also said that Peterson has respect for Taoism, as it views nature as a struggle between order and chaos and posits life would be meaningless without this duality.
 He has also expressed his admiration for some of the teachings of the Eastern Orthodox Church.

-Writing in Psychoanalysis, Politics and the Postmodern University, Daniel Burston argues that Peterson's views on religion reflect a preoccupation with what Tillich calls the vertical or transcendent dimension of religious experience but demonstrate little or no familiarity with (or sympathy for) what Tillich termed the horizontal dimension of faith, which demands social justice in the tradition of the biblical prophets.
+Burston argues that Peterson's views on religion reflect a preoccupation with what Tillich calls the vertical or transcendent dimension of religious experience, to the detriment of what Tillich termed the horizontal dimension of faith, which demands social justice in the tradition of the biblical prophets.
+Burston describes such a one-sided emphasis on "internal or inner-worldly transformation" as a "hallmark of the traditionalist conservative mindset".

+Peterson expanded his religious views in We Who Wrestle with God, an analytical reading of the Bible published in 2024.
+Christianity Today said, "On its own terms, Peterson’s exegesis can be quite successful," but adding it was "slippery on theological truth".
+The Times was more critical, saying the "book is unreadable.
+Repetitive, rambling, hectoring and mad," describing his reading of the text as "symbological paranoia...biblical scholarship as conspiracy theory."
+The Guardian wrote that Peterson's "insistent contempt for nuance and disagreement...and the reduction of any alternative perspective to its most shallow or trivial form, does not encourage the serious engagement Peterson presumably wants."

+In May 2025, Peterson engaged in a debate with 20 atheists that was hosted by Jubilee Media and was originally titled 1 Christian vs. 20 atheists.
+However during the debate, which went viral on social media, Peterson refused to identify as a Christian and was evasive about his religious beliefs.
+This came as a surprise to the atheists he was debating, who had specifically been invited to the show to debate a "Christian".
+Shortly after release, the title was changed to Jordan Peterson vs. 20 atheists.